SeldonIO/seldonio.github.com/pluggable-recommendation-algorithms.md

 ### Zookeeper configuration<a name="recommender-zookeeper-conf"></a>
-When you have an external recommendation server running that supports the internal REST API you can activtae this new recommender inside Seldon for a particular client by specifying an **externalItemRecommendationAlgorithm** for the client in its **algs** node, for example to specify an external algorithm running at ```http://127.0.0.1:5000/recommend``` for client **client1** which uses the most recent 10000 items to score you would set the node ```/all_clients/client1/algs``` to
+When you have an external recommendation server running that supports the internal REST API you can activate this new recommender inside Seldon for a particular client by specifying an **externalItemRecommendationAlgorithm** for the client in its **algs** node, for example to specify an external algorithm running at ```http://127.0.0.1:5000/recommend``` for client **client1** which uses the most recent 10000 items to score you would set the node ```/all_clients/client1/algs``` to

 {% highlight bash %}
 {